switch-ch/cloudservice-owncloud/source/installation.rst

 and attached to the correct servers.

-The filesystems on the syslog and db server are created automatically by the ansible playbook.
+The file systems on the syslog and db servers are created automatically by the ansible playbook.
 In general we create the filesystem directly on the disk, without partitioning it.
 This allows the volume to be resized without resizing a partition on it, which makes the process simpler.